Forms Check List

 Unless a legal name change has taken place, the name on these forms must be the same as the name on the person’s Birth Certificate, or the forms will be rejected.

-The Registration of Death and Medical Certificate of Death forms must be faxed together to Vital Statistics as soon as possible to 250 712 7598.
+The Registration of Death and Medical Certificate of Death must be faxed together to Vital Statistics as soon as possible to 250 712 7598.

 The Burial Permit will be faxed back from Vital Statistics within a couple of hours of receiving the Registration of Death and Medical Certificate of Death.
 The Burial Permit and Private Transfer Permit together authorize transportation of the body.